cubicleDowns/ChitChat/README.md

 ###ChitChat library goals:###
 1. lightweight
 2. consumers can self-register with provider
-3. consumers can subscribe to a single broadcast type.
+3. consumers can subscribe to a single broadcast type
+4. At the consumer, the message listening function passes the message to a local function.
+Aptly called, localFunc.

 Download the [minified library]() and include it in your html.